Tips for New Sitecore Developers

 • SourceTree

-• BeyondCompare (TODO: learn to use this for directories AND files)
+• BeyondCompare (handy for comparing directories and files)

 • SCLA

-Always launch all programs as an Administrator.
-Here's a way you can automate it so you never forget.
+So many issues stem from not running apps as an admin.
+Here's a way you can automate it so you never forget:

 • Right click the program in the task bar